 • 100 oz silver bars

-• 1 kilo gold & silver bars of any kind
+• 1 kilo of gold & silver bars of any kind

-The numismatic value which is the value of the coin based on the rarity, origin, and any other external factor that is not related to the metal weight of the coin.
+The numismatic value is the value of the coin based on the rarity, origin, and any other external factor unrelated to the metal weight of the coin.

 Examples of Numismatic/currency Coins are: